4cello/mirandacnc-community/assembly_tips_htd5m.md

 ## Endstops
 - Use GT2 belt clip thingys as endstops only, no belts attached.
-- There are custom endstops available, where limit switches can be attached to.
+- There are custom endstops available [here](modifications/endstop_limit_switch), where limit switches can be attached to.
+However, these are untested
-    However, this version doesn't have a belt clip (yet?), so it is only suitable for the HTD 5M version.